Key Dates & Timings

 Course Closure Time (and Following Day Retirement)

-Any competitor arriving at the Overnight Camp after the regular daily Course Closure Time of 2300hrs will be automatically retired from the full day of racing the following day (they may start the second half of the day from Support Point – we provide transport to this location).
+Any participant arriving at the Overnight Camp after the regular daily Course Closure Time of 23:00 will be automatically retired from the full day of racing the following day (they may start the second half of the day from Support Point – we provide transport to this location).
 Please bear in mind that there is a considerable debilitating cumulative fatigue effect of arriving late/slowest each day, and that this is a reason for the Cut-Offs, Course Closure Time and the Following Day Retirement ruling.
 It is clearly helpful to stay comfortably ahead of the Cut-Off/Pace Guidance Times.
 There will not be any staff sweeping behind the last participants.
 We will use the GPS trackers as our sweeping management system.

 Accommodation for competitors will be in Berghaus Air 8 tents as used to great success in 2015.
 These are huge eight person tents with two 4 person-sleeping compartments and a large, central communal area.
 There will be sufficient space for eight people to organise themselves even in bad weather.